Skip to content

 Op-ed · positioning

 Op-ed pieces need to surface the writer's voice, not the publication's brand.
-Magazine uses a pull-quote layout for op-eds — a fragment of the strongest sentence set in display type, the writer's byline below, the publication mark small at the top.
-The card behaves like a quote card and a publication cover at once.
+Magazine uses a pull-quote layout — a fragment of the strongest sentence in display type, the byline below, the publication mark small at the top.
+Half quote card, half publication cover, and the recipient knows which writer they're about to read before they tap.

 Op-ed Open Graph card — pull-quote layout with display-type fragment and writer's byline